elmergonzalezb/docker-easyrsa/README.md

 Container to abstract and containerize easy-rsa.

-Mostly for keeping clutter out of your filesystem, not have to deal with dependency nonsense on non-debian distros, and allowing you to keep the root CA database filesystem encrypted, unmounted, and wherever you want it (e.g. a flashdrive, an encrypted AWS EBS volume that's mostly detached, etc).
+Keep clutter out of your filesystem, not have to deal with dependency nonsense on non-debian distros, and allowing you to keep the root CA database filesystem encrypted, unmounted, and wherever you want it (e.g. a flashdrive, an encrypted AWS EBS volume that's mostly detached, etc).